schwartztyler98/tschwartz.github.io/index.md

 # Greetings

 My name is Tyler Schwartz, I am an aspiring Cybersecurity professional.
+Currently, I am an IT Technician for a school district, supporting roughly 4000 students and staff.
 I am currently pursuing a bachelor's degree in _**Computer Science**_, with an focus in _**Cybersecurity**_.
 This page is an oppurtunity to track my progress, as well as display my current projects, goals and ideas.

 # What Am I Working On?

-## Security+

-## CISSP
+Within the next year, my goal is to transition into the Cybersecurity field, specifically within Governance, Risk and Compliance (GRC).
+I am preparing to take the **Security+** exam.
+Upon passing the exam, I will begin studying for the **Certified Information Systems Security Professional (CISSP)**.

  following a header.
 *   This is an unordered list following a header.